arvidn/libtorrent/docs/manual.rst

 the ``alert_when_available`` flag is set, in which case it will do the same thing as calling `read_piece()`_ for ``index``.

-In the python binding for this function, the ``deadline`` is the number of milliseconds as an integer.
+``deadline`` is the number of milliseconds until this piece should be completed.

 piece_availability()